 Of course, there is no one-size-fits-all when it comes to bathroom solutions.

-The goal of this article is to explain why having a van life toilet isn’t necessary for us and how we get by.
+This article explains why having a van life toilet isn’t necessary for us and how we get by.

 But camper van toilets can make perfect sense for many different groups of people.

-- Some of us simply need to go to the bathroom more often than others.
+- Some of us need to go to the bathroom more often than others.

-- Or others might have medical conditions, which require an actual toilet to always be nearby.
+- Others might have medical conditions requiring a toilet always to be nearby.

-For this reason, we quickly list some of the common camper van toilets available on the market today.
+For this reason, we quickly list some of the common camper van toilets available today.

 Types of Camper Van Toilets

 Compost Toilets: Compost toilets separate the liquid from the solid waste.
-The solid waste is mixed in with organic fiber to create a compost, which can simply be bagged and thrown away when full.
-People who have compost toilets love them and can DIY versions can be made.
+The solid waste is mixed with organic fiber to create compost, which can be bagged and thrown away when full.
+People with compost toilets love them, and DIY versions can be made.
 Professionally made compost toilets can run almost $1,000.

 The Cassette Toilet (aka the Porta-Potti): These types of toilets come with a storage unit that can be removed and emptied.
 Liquid chemicals are often put into the removable tank to reduce odors, and as a result, these “black water” tanks must be emptied in a certified dump station or toilet.
 Not the most convenient.

 Foldable Seat w/Bag: As simple as a toilet gets.
-This gadget can fold out into a basic toilet and you can attach a plastic bag underneath to catch the waste.
+This gadget can fold into a basic toilet and attach a plastic bag underneath to catch the waste.
 Space efficient and easy.
-The best part is that this toilet folds down to the size of a briefcase when not used.
+The best part is that this toilet folds down to the size of a briefcase when unused.

 Our first preference for a toilet would be this one if we were FORCED to buy one!